 PUT IT ON THE MARKET

-In advance of this date you and I should have discussed how showings should be confirmed with you, what times of day showings can be permitted and what directions my office needs in order to ensure that you are in the loop on what’s happening.
+In advance of this date we should have discussed how showings should be confirmed with you, what times of day showings can be permitted and what directions our office needs in order to ensure that you are in the loop on what’s happening.
 It’s important, especially during the first week, to make sure that the house shows as well as when it was photographed.
 That means all beds made like Martha Stewart, no dirty dishes in the sink and no bath towels left on the floor.
-You, your kids and/or pets should ideally NOT be present during showings but again, this is something you and I will work out in advance.
+You, your kids and/or pets should ideally NOT be present during showings but again, this is something we will work out in advance.

 Again, it’s critical that the house show it’s best from the time showings begin in the morning until that last showing time in the evening.
 Showings will continue during this time up until the day of offers (if we decide on an offer holdback) or until the property sells (an offer is accepted).